 In the world of IT and technology, testing is part of everyday life.
 It can reveal a system’s strengths and weaknesses and allows you to make constant improvements.
 In the world of F1, preseason testing is just as important.

-Why Is Preseason Testing So Important?
+Why Is F1 Preseason Testing So Important?

 - Performance data from sensors on the cars measuring fuel, handling, speed, aerodynamics, braking, and more